 In its regular state, the cat’s penis faces backwards, toward the end of the tail.
 Even when erect, the penis doesn’t come much farther forward.
 This, and the fact that a tomcat’s fully erect penis is only about two inches long, is probably why the female cat adopts a sway-backed position during mating: She’s doing the best she can to make it easy for the male cat’s penis to reach her vagina.

-Do you know any other odd facts about the feline reproductive system?
+Tell us: Do you know any other odd facts about cat genitalia?
 Are you as geekishly fascinated by this subject as I am, or are you just wishing you could unsee what you just read?
 Share your thoughts in the comments!

 About JaneA Kelley: Punk-rock cat mom, science nerd, animal shelter volunteer, and all-around geek with a passion for bad puns, intelligent conversation, and role-play adventure games.
 She gratefully and gracefully accepts her status as chief cat slave for her family of feline bloggers, who have been writing the cat advice column, Paws and Effect, since 2003.
 JaneA dreams of making a great living out of her love for cats.